EPCCed/archer2-gpu-hip/lectures/1-introduction/README.md

 # Graphics processors

 - Driven by commercial interest (games), a many-core processor *par excellence* was developed, known as the graphics processor or GPU.
-  - The hardware design is suited to the parallel pixel rendering, a trivially <br>parallel problem.
+  - The hardware design is suited to parallel pixel rendering, a trivially <br>parallel problem.

 - GPU clocks speeds have, historically, lagged behind CPUs, but are now broadly similar.
   - Improvements in GPU performance relate to parallelism however: a modern GPU may have O(1000) cores.